The severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), also called just “the coronavirus,” causes the disease called COVID-19.

 These are the most common symptoms of COVID-19; this list does not include ALL possible symptoms.
 Please call your medical provider for any other symptoms that are severe or concerning to you.

-Everyone should follow the 4 Pillars and avoid the 3 C’s to prevent from getting or spreading the coronavirus:
+Everyone should follow the 4 Pillars and avoid the 3 C’s to prevent getting or spreading the coronavirus:

 - Maintain 6 feet of distance from others